-High-level autonomous functions and human-robot collaboration must be reliably and safely supported by the platforms (robotic arms, drones, vehicles, etc.) as well, hence a second group of papers is devoted to the presentation the related results.
-Szabó et al. reported an identification method for friction parameters in their paper entitled “Dynamic parameter identification method for robotic arms with static friction modelling” so that the identified model is linear w.r.t. the unknown parameters.
+High-level autonomous functions and human–robot collaboration must be reliably and safely supported by platforms (robotic arms, drones, vehicles, etc.); hence, a second group of papers is devoted to the presentation of related results.
+Szabó et al. report an identification method for friction parameters that is linear in terms of unknown parameters in their paper entitled ‘Dynamic parameter identification method for robotic arms with static friction modelling’.

-The paper entitled “Human-robot collision predictor for flexible assembly” by Paniti et al. presents a prediction-based collision warning system for a cobot scenario, where a robotic arm and human operators share a common workspace so that communication delays are also taken into consideration.
+The paper entitled ‘Human–robot collision predictor for flexible assembly’ by Paniti et al. presents a prediction-based collision warning system for a cobot scenario in which a robotic arm and human operators share a common workspace that also takes communication delays into consideration.

-Another type of human-robot interaction is the user interface to control a robotic arm.
-The paper entitled “3D head pointer: a manipulation method that enables the spatial position and posture for supernumerary robotic limbs” by Oh et al. addresses the specific problem of controlling the motion of a wearable robotic arm by face orientation and head motion.
-Let us remark that this contribution received the best paper award of the symposium.
+Another type of human–robot interaction is the user interface for controlling a robotic arm.
+The paper entitled ‘3D head pointer: a manipulation method that enables spatial position and posture for supernumerary robotic limbs’ by Oh et al. addresses the specific problem of controlling a wearable robotic arm using face orientation and head motion.
+It should be noted that this contribution received the symposium award for best paper.

-Autonomous delivery of items by drones requires suitable gripping devices and grasping strategies.
-In their paper entitled “A lightweight magnetic gripper for a delivery aerial vehicle: design and applications”, Sutera et al. report the design of a low-power and lightweight magnetic griper taking into consideration the size and weight of the of transported objects.
+The autonomous delivery of items by drones requires suitable gripping devices and grasping strategies.
+In their paper entitled ‘A lightweight magnetic gripper for a delivery aerial vehicle: design and applications’, Sutera et al. report the design of a low-power and lightweight magnetic gripper that takes into consideration the size and weight of the of transported objects.

-Füchter et al. studied the possibilities to use AR techniques in specific phases of pilot training.
-Their paper entitled “Aeronautic pilot training and augmented reality” report the design the experiences of a mobile/tablet application prototype reproducing the flight panel of a Cessna150 aircraft.
+Füchter et al. studied the possibilities of using AR techniques in specific phases of pilot training.
+Their paper entitled ‘Aeronautic pilot training and augmented reality’ reports the design experience of a mobile/tablet application prototype that reproduces the flight panel of a Cessna 150 aircraft.

-We would like to express our gratitude to all authors for their contribution and participation at the ISMCR2021 symposium despite the unprecedented conditions created by the pandemic situation.
-We must also thank Prof. Prof. Francesco Lamonaca, the editor-in-chief of ACTA IMEKO and his team for their help and support during the editorial process of this special issue.
-It was a great honor to serve as guest editor for this special issue and we hope that the papers will inspire future results in the aera of expertise of IMEKO TC17, and beyond.
+We would like to express our gratitude to all the authors for their contributions and their participation at the ISMCR2021 symposium despite the unprecedented conditions created by the pandemic.
+We must also thank Prof. Francesco Lamonaca, editor-in-chief of ACTA IMEKO, and his team for their help and support during the editorial process of this special issue.
+It has been a great honour to serve as guest editors for this special issue, and we hope that the papers will inspire future research in the IMEKO TC17 area of expertise and beyond.

 Bálint Kiss, István Harmati

-Guest editor
+Guest editors